dotnet/diagnostics/documentation/dotnet-monitor.md

             mountPath: /tmp
 ```

-Unlike other target environments, this configuration does not make available the diagnostics endpoint on your host network.
+Unlike other target environments, this configuration does not make the diagnostics endpoint available on your host network.
 You will need to port forward traffic from your host to your target cluster.

-To do this, let us get the name of the pod we wish to forward traffic to using the `kubectl` command.
+To do this, obtain the name of the pod you wish to forward traffic to using the `kubectl` command:

 ```bash
 $ kubectl get pod -l app=dotnet-hello-world